cornishcoder1/Food_of_Japan_Quiz/README.md

 # Data Model

 I used a dictionary in this programme to store the question and answer data for the quiz.
 I have written the code in a way that means additional questions can be added to the dictionary in the future, without having to amend any other code.
-This has been achieved through the use of f-Strings in print statements, so that accurate data is always displayed for the user score and total number of questions, regardless of the total number of questions present in the dictionary.
+This has been achieved through the use of f-Strings in print statements, so that accurate data is always displayed for the user score and total number of questions in the dictionary.

 # Testing